Concept | Code environments#

 Note

-For a practical exercise of creating and configuring code environments, check out this tutorial.
+For a practical exercise of creating and configuring code environments, check out this how-to.

 Create a new Python or R environment#